-Flying a GPS approach requires associated skills and knowledge.
-The FAA regulations are not too demanding, however a GPS approach should not be conducted without the specific knowledge and training (if the behavior of the avionics is unclear in flight, the User Guide will be of no help!).
+Flying a RNP - GNSS approach requires associated skills and knowledge.
+The FAA regulations are not too demanding, however this kind of approach should not be conducted without the specific knowledge and training (if the behavior of the avionics is unclear in flight, the User Guide will be of no help!).

-A GPS approach does not fundamentally differ from an ground based aid approach, VOR, LOC or ILS.
-However there are a number of points to be taken into account to comply with the regulation and guaranty safety.
-Somes examples:
+A RNP - GNSS approach does not fundamentally differ from an ground-based navaid approach: VOR, LOC or ILS.
+However there are a number of points to be taken into account to comply with the regulation and guarantee safety.
+Some examples:

 - Rules regarding the destination and alternate airports;

-- Sensitivity of the CDI according to the present GPS mode: en-route, terminal, approach, direct-to (a half-deviation of the CDI indicates an offset from the selected axis of 280 to 4500 m depending on the mode!);
+- Sensitivity of the CDI according to the present GPS mode: en-route, terminal, approach, direct-to;

 - Update of the database;

 - Availability of the required fixes in the GPS flight plan.